cbcrg/tcoffee/docs/tcoffee_installation.rst

    that does everything and tries to use the best templates, structure or profile

-Now that you see why it is useful, let's see how to get BLAST up and running, from the easy solution to tailor-made ones.
+Now that you see why it is useful, let's see how to get BLAST up and running, from the easy solution to tailored ones.

 Using the EBI BLAST client
 ==========================
-This is by far the easiest (and the default mode).
+This is by far the easiest way (and the default mode).
 The perl clients are already incorporated in T-Coffee and all you need are the proper PERL libraries.
-In theory, T-Coffee should have already installed these libraries during the standard installation.
-Yet, this requires having root access.
-It really is worth the effort, since the EBI is providing one of the best webservice available around, and most notably, the only public PSIBLAST via a web service.
-Note that because PSIBLAST is time consuming, T-Coffee stores the runs in its cache (./tcoffee/cache) so that it does not need to be re-run.
+In theory, T-Coffee should have already installed these libraries during the standard installation, yet, this requires having root access.
+It really is worth the effort, since the EBI is providing one of the best webservice available around, and most notably, the only public PSI-BLAST via a webservice.
+Note that because PSI-BLAST is time consuming, T-Coffee stores the runs in its cache (./tcoffee/cache) so that it does not need to be re-run.
 It means that if you re-align your sequences (or add a few extra sequences), things will be considerably faster.

-Whenever you use a T-Coffee mode requiring BLAST access, it will ask you for an authentification E-mail.
+..
+Attention:: Whenever you use a T-Coffee mode requiring BLAST access, it will ask you for an authentification e-mail.
 Be Careful!
-If you provide a fake E-mail, the EBI may suspend the service for all machines associated with your IP address (that could mean your entire lab, entire institute, or even the entire country or, but I doubt it, the whole universe).
+If you provide a fake e-mail, the EBI may suspend the service for all machines associated with your IP address (that could mean your entire lab, entire institute, even the entire country or, but I doubt it, the whole universe).

 Using the NCBI BLAST client